MagniteEngineering/ProprietaryCohorts/README.md

 A supporting browser reads this tag and executes a request to `https://cohort-provider.example/classifier.js` to retrieve a javascript file that will be used to classify the user locally into a cohort.

-An extremely sinple example of this function might be:
+An extremely simple example of this function might be:

 ```
 function classifier(storedData, currentUrl) {